Duet3D/wiki-content/User_manual/Machine_configuration/robot_firmware.md

 To avoid printing in a singularity, M208 can be set accordingly.
 Please see the chapter about M208 for details.

-Singularities will be solved by adding Moore-Penrose inverse calculation in the next release.
+Singularities are solved by calculating generalized inverses.

 # Speed and Acceleration control
 Near and at a singularity, the angular speed of a single or few actuators would grow to infinity and stop printing.
 The solution is to avoid singularities or to set those angular speed to 0 and accept some inaccuracy.
 The affected segments are corrected and the surrounding ones smoothing down to velocity values approaching 0 to avoid jerks.
 The M203 and M201 (and maybe M566) settings are used as upper angular velocity limits for each actuator.